apache/airflow/docs/apache-airflow/concepts/scheduler.rst

     * how many DAGs you have in your files
     * how large the DAG files are (remember dag parser needs to read and parse the file every n seconds)
     * how complex they are (i.e. how fast they can be parsed, how many tasks and dependencies they have)
-    * whether parsing your DAG file involves heavy processing at the top level (Hint!
+    * whether parsing your DAG file involves importing a lot of libraries or heavy processing at the top level (Hint!
 It should not.
-See :ref:`best-practices/top_level_code`)
+See :ref:`best_practices/top_level_code`)

 * The scheduler configuration
    * How many schedulers you have